wagov/wasocshared/docs/guidelines/runzero-ot.md

 ### Scan Configuration

 In the below commands, replace **192.168.1.0/24 192.168.1.1/24** with the IPv4 subnets you would like to scan and **public,private** with the SNMP v1/v2c read communities for the network (if available).
+The scans have been configured according to runzeros playbook, limiting packets per second to **300** and host simultaneous connections to **20** which is an extremely low rate that should not impact fragile networks or equipment.

 ## Running a scan